shoeffner/mthesis/src/future_work.md

 The way the configuration works is also worth improving.
-In the current implementation, the 3D model has to be supplied multiple times inside the configuration because the pipeline steps in general do not share their information.
+In the current implementation, the 3D model has to be supplied multiple times inside the configuration because the pipeline steps do not share their information.
 It might be a good idea to aggregate shared information in one block or define a different configuration format in general, to avoid redundancies, as those can easily lead to errors.